Omega 3 Foods List

 You can sprinkle them in baked foods, fruit bowls, or salads.

-Ensure you don’t remove the skin because they’re packed with antioxidants that are vital to the health of your hair and skin.
+Ensure you don’t remove the skin because they’re packed with antioxidants vital to the health of your hair and skin.
 15 walnuts contain roughly 2,570 mg of omega-3 fatty acids.

 Final Thought